The Moving Child Films I, II and III

 Supporting children's natural desire and imperative to move dynamically and expressively.

-The Moving Child Films aim to support children’s physical, emotional, social, and mental development by educating adults about the vital role dynamic movement plays in a child’s well-being.
+The Moving Child Films aim to support children’s physical, emotional, social, and mental development by educating adults about the vital role dynamic movement plays in our children’s well-being.
 These films are rich with inspiring success stories, practical case studies, and examples of age-appropriate movement engagement for children and families.

 Why does movement matter?

 Movement impacts every aspect of a child’s development.
 These unique educational documentaries explore the why and how of dynamic movement and its critical role in healthy development.
-They offer best practices for supporting sensorimotor development and secure attachment from the very beginning of life.
+They offer best practices for supporting sensorimotor development and secure attachment.
 The films also address concerning trends: children today are increasingly experiencing delays in motor skills, emotional dysregulation, learning disabilities, neurodivergence, childhood obesity, and overall well-being.
 Could understanding dynamic movement development and introducing age-appropriate movement engagement help?
-The answer is a resounding yes!
-Evidence supports this approach, offering simple yet impactful actions to take.
+Yes!
+Evidence supports this approach with simple, impactful actions.

 What you’ll learn:

 The Moving Child Films feature insights from diverse child development experts and showcase innovative ideas from parents, educators, and movement therapists.
-These models and practices are making a real difference in helping kids get “unstuck” and back on track toward health, well-being, and their full potential.
-As Dr. Martha Eddy aptly states, “This is a gaping hole in most people’s knowledge.”
+These models and practices are making a real difference in helping kids get “unstuck” and back on track toward their full potential.
+As Dr. Martha Eddy, film expert states, “This is a gaping hole in most people’s knowledge.”

 How to access the films:

-You can stream or purchase the films for personal or institutional use:
+You can watch the films by streaming or downloading a copy for personal or institutional use:

-• Personal Use: For individual learning or small gatherings of up to 12 people.
-If others would benefit from the films, please share this page so they can access them directly.
+• Personal Use: For individual learning or small in person family or colleague gatherings of up to 12 people.
+(If others you know outside that scope would benefit from the films, please share this page so they can access them directly.

 Ways to help spread the word: